Oogy/microcloud/README.md

 - [ ] refine and generalize dev.sh flow

 ## Scratch
+- Booter too big to fit in release artifacts.
+Need to get it under 2Gi.
 - seems to be a problem w/ apt cache when building on Github Runner?
     - doesn't error on individual builds.
 Network saturation?
 - Once entrypointd is working lets try just using dnsmasq and tftp, no matchbox.